-‘Swipe’ or ‘Interchange’ fees are an invention of credit/debit card companies which heretofore have cost consumers and businesses 2% of a transaction’s value, every time a purchase was made.
-These swipe fees were seven times larger than what banks were charging to access an Automatic Teller Machine.
+‘Swipe’ or ‘Interchange’ fees are a creation of the credit/debit card companies which cost consumers and businesses two percent of a transaction’s value, whenever a purchase is made.

 US merchants pay nearly $40 billion in annual swipe fees—more than three times Hollywood’s total annual box-office receipts.